Bir Hambir: Midnapore Raj

+Vaishnavism

 Bir Hambir was a pious man who started following Vaishnavism.
-A story in two Vaishnava works (Prem-vilasa of Nityananda Das (alias Balaram Das) and Bhakti Ratnakara of Narahari Chakrabarti) recounts the manner in which Srinivasa and other devotees were robbed by Bir Hambir while travelling from Vrindavan to Gaur with a number of Vaishanava manuscripts.
-However, Bir Hambir was so moved by Srinivasa’s reading of Bhagavata that he converted to Vaishnavism and gave Srinivasa a rich endowment of land and money.
+A story in two Vaishnava works (Prem-villa of Nityananda Das (alias Balaram Das) and Bhakti Ratnakara of Narahari Chakrabarti) recounts how Srinivasa and other devotees were robbed by Bir Hambir while traveling from Vrindavan to Gaur with several Vaishanava manuscripts.
+However, Bir Hambir was so moved by Srinivasa's reading of Bhagavata that he converted to Vaishnavism and gave Srinivasa a rich endowment of land and money.
 He introduced the worship of Madan Mohan to Bishnupur.

-Dev Title
+Dev title

-During his regime (1565 to 1620), Dev title was suffixed after title Malla and Mallabhum was very safe and secured.
+During his regime (1565 to 1620), Dev title was suffixed after the title Malla and Mallabhum was very safe and secured.

 Battle of Mundamala Ghat

-During the Pathan rule of Soleiman Karrani in Gaur, the kingdom of Bishnupur stood in a unique glory in the Rarh region of Bengal.
+During the Pathan rule of Sulaiman Khan Karrani in Gaur, the kingdom of Bishnupur stood in a unique glory in the Rarh region of Bengal.
 His reckless son Daud Khan Karrani dreamed of seizing the whole of Bengal.
 In this situation, in 1575 AD, Daud Khan attacked Bishnupur with a large number of Pathan troops.

 Revered Fakir Narayan Karmakar Mahasaya writes - "Dawood Khan suddenly came and encamped at a village called Ranisagar near Bishnupur with more than one lakh soldiers and similar ammunition."

 The people of Ranisagar were embarrassed by the sudden attack of Dawood Khan's army of lakhs.
 The Bishnupur army was still not ready for battle.
 At this moment, the heroic prince of Bishnupur, Hambir Malla, started the war by arming the army.
 The army of Bishnupur, intoxicated with the dream of victory, proceeded to subdue the enemy by worshiping the Maa Mrinmayee, the kuladevi of Mallabhum.

-The state of Bishnupur had total twelve forts, one of which was the Mundmal fort.
+The state of Bishnupur had a total of twelve forts, one of which was the Mundmal fort.
 Near this Mundmal Garh, the Mallabhum army attacked the Pathan forces.
 After a fierce battle between the two sides, Hambir Malla defeated the Pathan forces in such a tragic manner that the battlefield at the eastern gate of the fort was filled with the corpses of Pathan soldiers.
 The defeated Dawood Khan was taken prisoner.
 He waited for death in a state of siege.
 But the noble Hambir arranged for his release and reached a safe place.

-"There were so many corpses of the dead Nawab's soldiers at the eastern gate of the fort that it was called" Mundmalaghat ".
+"There were so many corpses of the dead Nawab's soldiers at the eastern gate of the fort that it was called" Mundmalaghat.

-It is said that Hambir Malla cut off the heads of the invading Pathan soldiers, made a garland (mundamala) and offered it as a gift to the demon-destroying Maa Mrinmayidevi.
+It is said that Hambir Malla cut off the heads of the invading Pathan soldiers, made a garland (mundamala), and offered it as a gift to the demon-destroying Maa Mrinmayidevi.
 He was awarded the title of "Bir Hambir" for accomplishing that difficult task.